klaudhaus/lit-up/README.md

 ## What?

 `lit-up` is a small and efficient state pattern library for JavaScript applications that use templates made with `lit-html`.
-It follows the industry best practice of reactive one-way data flow, as inspired by the Elm Architecture and popularised by Redux, so in a (somewhat oversimplified) way you can imagine that `lit-up` is to `lit-html` as Redux is to React.
+It follows the industry best practice of reactive one-way data flow, as inspired by the Elm Architecture and popularised by Redux, so in a (somewhat simplified) way you can imagine that `lit-up` is to `lit-html` as Redux is to React.
 ## Why?

 Existing app structure frameworks can be quite heavyweight, involving (relative to `lit-up`) large downloads, lots of dependencies, steep learning curves and possibly a transpiling toolchain. `lit-up` helps you get up and running more quickly.
-It is small (< 1kB minified, < 6KB when bundled together with `lit-html`), simple yet powerful, performs well, and can be loaded along with its dependencies as an ES6 module directly in a modern browser.
+It is small (< 1KB minified, < 4KB bundled together with `lit-html`), simple yet powerful, performs well, and can be loaded along with its dependencies as an ES6 module directly in a modern browser.

 ## Installation